Last updated: January 2026

-Going to university can be a big change.
-You’ll be in a new city, away from your parents, and perhaps living independently for the first time.
+Going to university can be a massive step.
+You’ll be in a new city, away from your parents, and living independently for the first time.
 For some, this could also mean you’ll be in charge of your own phone payments.
 Maybe you want an upgrade, more data, or simply want to purchase your first contracted phone.
-This might leave you thinking, “Can a student get a contract phone?”
-Keep reading to find out more.
+This might leave you thinking, “Can a student get a phone contract?”

 What is a phone contract?

 The short answer is yes.
 Anyone over the age of 18 can get a phone contract.
-You’ll simply need to provide your UK address, UK bank account, and proof of ID – valid passport, driving licence etc. However, it’s good to be aware that some providers may do a credit check too.
-This is where it can get tricky for a student to get a phone contract as the chances are you haven’t built up any credit due to living at home previously and not having many outgoings.
+You’ll simply need to provide your UK address, UK bank account, and proof of identification, or ID – like a valid passport or driving licence.

 Can international students buy a phone on contract in the UK?